cybertec-postgresql/db_migrator/README.md

 is complete.
 Permissions on database objects are not migrated (but the plugin may offer information about the permissions on the data source).

+There is no special support for translating procedural code (functions, procedures and triggers), you will have to do that yourself.

 For very simple cases (no stored procedures or triggers to migrate, all views in standard SQL, no data type adaptions required) you can simply call the `db_migrate` function to migrate the database schemas you want.